CBCutGitHub/MDDayPlanner/README.md

 This application was developed using java, java script, bootstrap, HTML, script.js, style css, moment.js, various font families and is displayed in a web browser.

-Click this link to launch the application
+Click this link to launch the application: https://cbcutgithub.github.io/MDDayPlanner/

 Work Day Scheduler displayed below shows the hourly buttons, note blocks with activities, NAV bar, and the save button: